Avelina Gil

-Avelina Gil (born 12 May 1917) is a Filipino writer.
+Avelina Gil (née Juan, 12 May 1917 – 20 April 2021) was a Filipino writer.

 Personal life and education

 Avelina Juan was born 12 May 1917 in the city of Laoag in the Philippine province of Ilocos Norte.
 Her parents were Valentin S. Juan, a captain in the Philippine Constabulary and Visitacion Raval, a school supervisor and political and civic leader.
 In 1932 she received her teaching diploma from Zamboanga Normal School.
-She was awarded a B. Sc. degree in Education cum laude in 1936 by the University of the Philippines.
+She was awarded a B.Sc. degree in Education cum laude in 1936 by the University of the Philippines.